drquinn/drquinn.github.com/_posts/2013-11-18-How-To-Build-SharePoint-2013-Durandal-Knockout-CRUD-Application.md

 ### Set Up the Initial View Model

-Add the JS code needed for the View Model.
-This includes activate and deactivate methods and a call to get the reports using jQuery and AJAX.
+Now create a new JavaScript file under App/viewmodels.
+Name the file **reports.js**.
+This code includes activate and deactivate methods and a call to get the reports using jQuery and AJAX.
+Add the follow code:

 	define(['durandal/app', 'durandal/system', 'plugins/router'],
 	    function (app, system, router) {